- Keep your pet confined with no running, jumping or playing for four weeks post-op. A cage or crate can be used to assist confinement.

 - Any form of jumping

-Try to keep your dog on a lead at all times when outside and confine them to a small space if not able supervise.
+Try to keep your dog on a lead at all times when outside and confine them to a small space if not able to supervise them

 Post operative exercises